-Easy Pita Bread
+Easy Pita Bread (made from scratch)

-There is a reason why I’m calling this “easy pita bread.”
+There is a reason why I’m calling this “Easy Pita Bread.”
 Did you know that pita is probably the easiest bread recipe to master?
 Yes, even the most novice of cooks shouldn’t be intimidated!
 Truthfully, the only challenge you might need to overcome is making sure the pita puffs up to form a “pocket.”
 Luckily, even if it doesn’t puff up, it will still taste amazing.
 Simply fold it in half and eat it like flatbread!
 But it’s a good thing that I’m a perfectionist.
 Using my “fails” to your advantage, I’m here to make sure you achieve the perfect “puff” every time!

 What Flour to use in Pita Bread, Wheat or White?